Kopleman/angular-starter/README.md

 declare var $: any;
 ```

-If you're importing a module that uses Node.js modules which are CommonJS you need to import as
+If you're importing a feature that uses Node.js modules which are CommonJS you need to import as

 ```typescript
 import * as _ from 'lodash';